TomasHubelbauer/github-rulers/readme.md

 ## To-Do

+### Await re-upload to AMO

+Mozilla pulled the extension from AMO despite its meeting all of the stated requirements.
+I have bumped the version and re-uploaded the extension.
+The review is now ongoing.

 ### Generate 800x640 image for the extension stores in GitHub Actions, too

 JPG for the Chrome.
 PNG for the Edge.
 Note sure about Firefox.